econpy/google-ngrams/README.md

 <img src="https://s3.amazonaws.com/ngramplots/xkcd_demo3.png" height="225" width="300" align="right">

 Just type exactly the same string you would have typed at books.google.com/ngrams, and retrieve the data in csv format.
+That is, multiple queries should be seperated by commas and quotation marks are not needed to match exact phrases -- just seperate the phrases using commas.

 By default, the data is printed on screen and saved to a file in the current directory.

- - You can directly pass queries as arguments to the python script, such as "python getngrams.py awesome".
- - If you pass the '-quit' flag as an argument, the program will run once and quit without asking for more input, such as "python getngrams.py awesome, sauce -quit".
- - Searches are case-sensitive by default, but case-insenitive searches can be performed by adding the `-caseInsensitive` argument to your query.
+Add the `-plot` option and an XKCD style plot will be saved in the current directory as well.
+Searches are case-sensitive by default, but case-insenitive searches can be performed by adding the `-caseInsensitive` argument to your query.
- - Known Caveat: Quotation marks are removed from the input query.

 ### Basic Examples ###